 Find an embassy using the site www.diplomatie.be.

 - Authentication does not constitute a guarantee as to the contents of a qualification.
-It is merely guarantees the authenticity of the signature on the document.
+It merely guarantees the authenticity of the signature on the document.

 - Qualifications issued by private schools cannot be authenticated by the Communities.

 Recognition of qualifications in Europe

 The Bologna reform took effect in Belgium in September 2004.
 This European declaration aiming to harmonise higher studies should facilitate the recognition of qualifications issued by one European state in another.

 1. NARIC Centres and ENIC network

 The NARIC Centres (National Academic Recognition and Information Centres) form a European network of national centres whose purpose is to provide information about the recognition of qualifications in Europe.
 The centres also work together with the ENIC network (European Network of National Information Centres) established by the European commission and UNESCO.